Coppell Classic Swing

 -theory debates are probably some of my least favorite debates to judge, but if it becomes the debate I understand

--nothing except conditionality is a voting issue. my voting record has shown me that as a judge I tend to lean negative on conditionality, but I will do my best not to intervene
+-nothing except conditionality is probably a voting issue. my voting record has shown me that as a judge I tend to lean negative on conditionality, but I will do my best not to intervene

 -if I think you are partially right about a theory argument but can't fully reject the team or argument, I still might be more sympathetic to a permutation that might not have been a winner in a vacuum.
 I won't automatically do that cross-application for you, though, so you should tell me to!